SoftwareHeritage/swh-web/docs/uri-scheme-browse-revision.rst

         * *Older*: fetch and display if available the N older log entries than the ones currently displayed

     :param string sha1_git: hexadecimal representation for the *sha1_git* identifier of a SWH revision
     :query string revs_breadcrumb: used internally to store the navigation breadcrumbs (i.e. the list of descendant revisions visited so far).
 It must be a string in the form "<rev_1>[/<rev_2>/.../<rev_n>]" where rev_i corresponds to a
         revision sha1_git.
     :query int per_page: the number of log entries to display per page (default is 20, max is 50)
     :statuscode 200: no error
     :statuscode 404: requested revision can not be found in the SWH archive

+    **Examples:**

     .. parsed-literal::